-DEP is partnering with the Community Engineering Corps to identify water systems that serve fewer than 500 persons and need assistance to come into compliance with federal and State drinking water regulations.
+DEP is partnering with the Community Engineering Corps to identify water systems that serve fewer than 500 persons and need assistance to come into compliance.
 100% principal forgiveness loans will be available to those systems that are assisted by the Community Engineering Corps, with a cap of \$500,000 per project.
 The DEP will not charge permit fees to these small systems.